Ignorantia juris non excusat: Synopsis

-Translation

 Presumed knowledge of the law is the principle in jurisprudence that one is bound by a law even if one does not know of it.
-It has also been defined as the "prohibition of ignorance of the law".

 The concept comes from Roman law, and is expressed in the brocard ignorantia legis non excusat.
 The essential public character of a law requires that the law, once properly promulgated, must apply to anyone in the jurisdiction where the law applies.
 Thus, no one can justify his conduct on the grounds that he was not aware of the law.

-Generally, a convention exists by which the laws are issued and rendered accessible by methods, authors and means that are simple and well known: the law is readable in certain places (some systems prescribe that a collection of the laws is copied in every local city council), is made by certain authorities (usually sovereign, government, parliament, and derivative bodies), and enters into effect in certain ways (many systems for instance prescribe a certain number of days - often 15 - after issue).
+Generally, a convention exists by which the laws are issued and rendered accessible by methods, authors and means that are simple and well known: the law is readable in certain places (some systems prescribe that a collection of the laws is copied in every local city council), is made by certain authorities (usually sovereign, government, parliament, and derivative bodies), and enters into effect in certain ways (many systems for instance prescribe a certain number of days—often 15—after issue).
 This is commonly intended as a constitutional regulation, and in fact many constitutions or statutes exactly describe the correct procedures.